mongodb/docs/source/includes/api/tables/progress-response.rst

        writes on the source cluster.
 The time difference becomes zero when ``mongosync`` commits the migration.

+   * - ``totalEventsApplied``
+     - integer
+     - The approximate number of change events this instance of ``mongosync`` has applied to the destination cluster.

+       This value may not be an accurate representation of the total number of events because it is not persisted and it omits certain events from the count.

    * - ``collectionCopy``
      - object
      - Estimates the total amount of data being copied from collections and the